College is Not Worth the Cost: Only 15% of Students Benefit from Attending College

 The 71% statistic above covers only those who are “graduating.”
 It does not cover those who don’t graduate.
 Only 41% of students graduate from a 4-year college within four years.
 If approximately 1.8M people graduated college in 2012, representing 41% of the people who entered college around 2008, that means 4.4M people were enrolled, and 2.6M did NOT graduate.
 Most of the non-graduates cite money as the reason for not being able to graduate.
 (See above, wealth is a significant indicator of success before, during, and after college).

 One study shows that some college credit is associated with slightly higher wages (~$6,000 more) and employment.
 However, the highest salary increase occurs between high school graduate ($37,675 mean earnings) and earning 1-12 college credits ($43,732).
-The mean salary actually fell by $3,000 for those with more college credits ($40,315 for 13-60 credits and $41,576 for 61+ credits).
+Mean salary fell by $3,000 for those with more college credits ($40,315 for 13-60 credits and $41,576 for 61+ credits).
 So more education does not necessarily lead to more skills or a bigger salary.

 You might point to outlier dropouts like Bill Gates or Mark Zuckerberg as successful dropouts, but that doesn’t disprove my point.
 Gates and Zuckerberg did not benefit from taking out student loans and would not have benefited from earning a college degree.
 If anything, Harvard should pay Gates and Zuckerberg for attending and making dropping out look so glamorous and profitable.